 21 Cards Rummy – A Unique Rummy Variation

-Several variants of rummy are played in different parts of the world.
+Several variants of Rummy are played in different parts of the world.
 Two of the most commonly played rummy variants in India are 13 cards rummy and 21 Cards Rummy.
 There are minute differences in the 21 card rummy game rules compared to the 13 card rummy.
-21 Cards Rummy is a unique variation of rummy which is one of the most popular card games in the Indian subcontinent.
-It is popularly known as ‘Indian Marriage’ and is widely played during Diwali and Dusshera in Nepal and Bhutan.
+21 Cards Rummy is a unique variation of rummy which is one of the most popular card games played in the Indian subcontinent.
+It is popularly known as ‘Indian Marriage’ and is widely played during the festive seasons of Diwali and Dussehra .

-The gameplay is a bit different in reference to the 13 card variant.
+The gameplay is a bit different as compared to the 13 card variant.
+In this article, we will be covering the rules on how to play 21 card rummy.
 It can be difficult to play the traditional variant of the 21 cards rummy as the player needs to hold all the 21 cards in his/her hands.
-The rummy websites helps you to play the game easily online so that you will not have to hold all the cards in your hands.
-The gameplay of the 21 card rummy is quite longer, incorporating more complex strategies and improvised skills.
+The rummy websites help you to play the game easily online so that you will not have to hold all the cards in your hands.
+The gameplay of the 21 cards rummy is quite longer, incorporating more sophisticated strategies and improvised skills.

 If you are familiar with the 13 Cards Rummy rules, it would not be difficult for anyone to grasp the 21 card rummy game rules.
-The objective of the game, like all rummy games, is to arrange all the cards in valid sequences and sets and declare a card as the finish card to win the game.
+Before you learn how to play 21 card rummy, you need to understand that the objective of the game, like all rummy games, is to arrange all the cards in valid sequences and sets.

 Sets: A set is an arrangement of 3 or 4 cards of the same rank and different suits.
 For example, Spade of 3, Diamonds of 3, hearts of 3 can be considered as a valid set.
 A Joker can be used to substitute the missing cards in the set.